Your Dream State Guide to Minneapolis and St. Paul

 The best theater ushers spectators to another time and place.
 At the storied Guthrie playhouse in Minneapolis, the programming runs the gamut: Summer highlights include heavy hitters like Murder on the Orient Express (May 13-July 2) and Into the Woods (June 17-Aug.
 13), as well as the "reimagined western" Shane (July 15-Aug.
 27).

 Although backstage tours are paused due to the pandemic, the building itself, designed by Pritzker Prize-winning architect Jean Nouvel, deserves its own standing ovation.
 Among its more notable features: the Amber Box, a yellow-hued glass room jutting out of the face of the boxy blue building, and the Endless Bridge, a 178-foot walkway cantilevered off the front, where, in summertime, visitors can bask in meditative views of the churning Mississippi River.

 Embrace the summer tradition of the Minnesota State Fair

-Add to that a grand slam lineup of headliners for the Grandstand concert series (Alice in Chains, Diana Ross, Pitbull and comedian Jim Gaffigan to name just a few) and you can see why people travel from across the Midwest to experience our liveliest summer happening.
+Add to that a grand slam lineup of headliners for the Grandstand concert series (The Black Keys, The Chicks and hometown heroes The Hold Steady, to name just a few) and you can see why people travel from across the Midwest to experience our liveliest summer happening.